evhub/coconut/DOCS.md

 ### Backslash-Escaping

-In Coconut, the keywords `data`, `match`, `case`, `where`, `let`, `async` (keyword in Python 3.5), and `await` (keyword in Python 3.5) are also valid variable names.
+In Coconut, the keywords `data`, `match`, `case`, `cases`, `where`, `addpattern`, `async` (keyword in Python 3.5), and `await` (keyword in Python 3.5) are also valid variable names.
 While Coconut can disambiguate these two use cases, when using one of these keywords as a variable name, a backslash is allowed in front to be explicit about using a keyword as a variable name (in particular, to let syntax highlighters know).

 ##### Example